On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Setting and main result

 where the (specific) \emph{entropy} $h(\P)$ of~$\P$ is the limit

-This last limit is guaranteed to exist in~$[0, \ln (\#\cA)]$ by subadditivity of entropy for measures on products of finite sets and Fekete's lemma.
-The relative entropy appears perhaps more directly in many applications, but since estimation of the entropy term~$h(\Q)$ is by now well understood, there is no serious harm in focusing on~$\Sc(\Q|\P)$.
+This last limit is guaranteed to exist in~$[0, \ln (\#\cA)]$ by subadditivity of entropy for measures on products of finite sets and Fekete's lemma. {While the cross entropy naturally appears e.g.\ in discussions of the Kraft--McMillan inequality and optimal code length~\cite[\S{5.4}]{CoTh}, one could argue that the relative entropy appears directly in more fundamental applications.
+But since estimation of the entropy term in the decomposition of the relative entropy is by now well understood, there is no serious harm in focusing on the cross entropy term.}